Justice League: Doom: Home media

-The Blu-ray combo pack includes Featurettes only for Blu-ray called “Guarding the Balance: Batman and the JLA”, a mini-Featurette called “Their Time Has Come: Cyborg and the DC Universe’s New Diversity”, while both Blu-ray and the 2-Disc DVD edition has "A Legion of One: The Dwayne McDuffie Story", a Sneak Peek at Superman vs. The Elite, and two bonus episodes of Justice League: "Wild Cards" part 1 and 2.
+The Blu-ray combo pack includes Featurettes only for Blu-ray called "Guarding the Balance: Batman and the JLA", a mini-Featurette called "Their Time Has Come: Cyborg and the DC Universe's New Diversity", while both Blu-ray and the 2-Disc DVD edition has "A Legion of One: The Dwayne McDuffie Story", a Sneak Peek at Superman vs. The Elite, and two bonus episodes of Justice League: "Wild Cards" part 1 and 2.

 Cancelled sequel

-Originally, Justice League vs. the Fatal Five was intended to be a stand-alone sequel to Justice League: Doom, bringing back its voice actors and using Phil Bourassa art style and models for the film's animation.
+Originally, Justice League vs. the Fatal Five was intended to be a stand-alone sequel to Justice League: Doom, bringing back its voice actors and using Phil Bourassa's art style and models for the film's animation.
 However, when James Tucker approached Bruce Timm about concerns of the audience confusing the film as being set in the New 52-based DC Animated Movie Universe (DCAMU) movies, Timm resolved to use the same animation models from Justice League and Justice League Unlimited, ambiguously setting the film instead within the DC Animated Universe (DCAU).